 First, a bit of background about my experience with Italian meatballs.

 I remember being single-digits, standing by my great-grandmother’s side “helping” her make her signature meatballs to serve with a marinara sauce and spaghetti.
-In making the meatballs, she didn’t measure in any conventional way, she used “handfuls” – 1 handful of cilantro, 2 handfuls of breadcrumbs and so on, and unfailingly produced moist flavorful meatballs every time which family and friends all ate on bowls of pasta crowding around her huge creaky dining room table each major holiday.
+In making the meatballs, she didn’t measure in any conventional way.
+She used “handfuls” – 1 handful of cilantro, 2 handfuls of breadcrumbs and so on.
+This method unfailingly produced moist flavorful meatballs every time which family and friends devoured off bowls of pasta while crowded around her huge creaky dining room table each major holiday.

-So I set about converting her handful-measured recipe into vegan plant-based meatballs while trying to stick to her recipe as close as possible.
+So I set about converting her handful-measured recipe into vegan plant-based meatballs while trying to stick to her recipe as closely as possible.

-I wanted them to be moist, and spicy, but most of all, healthy.
+I want them to be moist, and spicy, but most of all, healthy.
 So what protein to use?

 The combination is amazing.
 The resulting texture is chewy like a meatball, and the secret ingredient made them spicy and moist – like the meatballs made by my great-grandmother’s hand, only plant-based.

 How wonderful is that?
 Can you guess the secret ingredient?
-Tell me in comments!
+Well, Ok, I’ll just tell you.

 Healthy Italian Vegan Meatballs & Marinara Sauce